-Singapore-based information technology consultancy Hydroinformatics Institute (H2i) and Dutch engineering and project management consultancy Royal HaskoningDHV have inked a strategic partnership that will allow both to better apply digital solutions to the world’s water-related challenges.
+Singapore-based information technology consultancy Hydroinformatics Institute (H2i) and Dutch engineering and project management consultancy Royal HaskoningDHV have inked a strategic partnership on the 20th of February 2019, that will allow both to better apply digital solutions to the world’s water-related challenges.

 “The fit is perfect,” said Niels Schallenberg, Director of the Water Business Line of Royal HaskoningDHV, during a signing ceremony between the two companies in Singapore yesterday.
 Key leadership and staff as well as the Dutch Ambassador to Singapore, Margriet Vonno witnessed the signing.

 The two companies complement each other, Mr Schallenberg explained.
 Royal HaskoningDHV will strengthen H2i’s consultancy offerings and help extend the reach of its data science, AI, and machine-learning solutions.
 The former has a presence in some 30 countries, and a team that is close to 6,000-strong.

 On its part, Royal HaskoningDHV, which has focused on data and digital services since 2017 and has acquired a minority stake in H2i, can leverage H2i’s climate change-related and urban flood resilience solutions to expand its digital footprint in the region.